Photos, Scans, Maps, and Illustrations

 Indicating Image Placement in Your Memoir

-This is the caption that is shared by both of these images.
+The barn and family garden where we spent much of our childhood is the caption for both images.
 Images can indeed occur next to each other in this fashion.

 Ready to Turn Your Memoir Into a Professional Book?